jenholzer/DevelopersInternal/notes.md

   - [push notifications](https://jawbone.com/up/developer/pubsub) are "pub sub"
     - **Berman**, is there a different between a "callback" and a "push event"?
   - [jawbone oauth diagram](https://jawbone.com/up/developer/authentication)
+  - Adi votes for this convention

 **Fitbit**

   - [pull Resources](https://wiki.fitbit.com/display/API/Fitbit+Resource+Access+API)
   - [push Subscriptions](https://wiki.fitbit.com/display/API/Fitbit+Subscriptions+API) "**subscribe** to any changes in a user's data." "notify via an HTTP callback"
   - [fitbit oath diagram](https://wiki.fitbit.com/display/API/OAuth+Authentication+in+the+Fitbit+API#OAuthAuthenticationintheFitbitAPI-TheOAuthFlow)

+**Stripe**
+  - They use **objects**.
+Maybe we could say 'complex object' vs. notification. or just say that notifications are a type of object that you subscribe to vs. other objects that you request.
+  - Among the objects is the **[event object](https://stripe.com/docs/api#event_types)**
+  - They have `data` as an `array` https://stripe.com/docs/api#pagination

 **Nest**